Investigations into the Eric Adams administration: Related arrest

 On October 8, 2024, Mohamed Bahi, Mayor Adams's Chief Liaison to the Muslim community, who was believed to have played a prominent role in encouraging witnesses to lie and destroying evidence in connection with illegal contributions to Adams's mayoral campaign, was arrested and charged with witness tampering and destruction of evidence.

 Bahi was charged the day after he resigned as the Adams administration's chief liaison to the Muslim community.
 The same day, Bahi was arraigned in Manhattan federal court, where his bail was set at $250,000.
 Bahi would not enter a plea during his arraignment.
-He faces up to 20 years of prison time on each count.
+He faced up to 20 years of prison time on each count.

 Dismissal with prejudice

 Adams' indictment was dismissed with prejudice in April 2025 by judge Dale Ho, who wrote that the court "cannot force the Department of Justice to prosecute a defendant."
 Ho highlighted that the dismissal was "not about whether Mayor Adams is innocent or guilty"; the dismissal "does not express any opinion as to the merits of the case or whether the prosecution of Mayor Adams 'should' move forward".

 Ho commented that the Justice Department's dismissal request "smacks of a bargain: dismissal of the Indictment in exchange for immigration policy concessions", while rejecting the Justice Department's argument that the case against Adams was election interference, as Adams' case was "entirely consistent with prior public corruption prosecutions".

 Ho declined to dismiss without prejudice as requested by the Justice Department, as Ho wrote that doing so risked Adams becoming seemingly "more beholden to the demands of the federal government than to the wishes of his own constituents", as it would appear that Adams' "freedom depends on his ability to carry out the immigration enforcement priorities" of the Trump administration.